Text Link

 The best way to treat bloating when it’s connected to anorexia nervosa is by addressing AN itself.

-Research has shown that delayed gastric emptying and other upper GI issues related to AN will subside on their own with healthy weight gain.3 And getting adequate nutrition can help balance out any vitamin deficiencies that may contribute to the problem.
+Research has shown that delayed gastric emptying and other upper GI issues related to AN will subside on their own with healthy weight gain.3 Adequate nutrition can help balance out any vitamin deficiencies that may contribute to the problem.

 And for those already in treatment, there are additional options to help reduce bloating in anorexia recovery.

-Studies that show that the right mixture of probiotics—substances that help support healthy digestive enzymes—can work to reduce bloating, though these findings have been inconsistent.1 It may be beneficial to discuss this option with your doctor before starting on a probiotic regimen.
+Studies show that the right mixture of probiotics—substances that help support healthy digestive enzymes—can reduce bloating, though these findings have been inconsistent.3 It may be beneficial to discuss this option with your doctor before starting a probiotic regimen.

 Other natural approaches to alleviate bloating include abdominal massage, warm baths, and taking peppermint capsules, with the herb known to soothe the intestinal tract.8